fangqyi/sandbox-society/doc_final/app_maintenance_doc.md

 python3 Forge.py generate --config=Social
 ```

 Then run the Unity client.
-For Windows, this will mean running `neural_mmo/forge/embyr/UnityClient/sandbox_society.exe`.
-For Mac/Linux, this would mean running `client.sh` in the top directory, **but the current frontend is NOT built for Mac or Linux**.
+For Windows, this will mean running `neural_mmo/forge/embyr/UnityClient/sandbox_society.exe`. **The current frontend is not yet built for Mac/Linux.** As a workaround, the project can be opened in the Unity Editor and run there, on all systems.

 Then render the backend: